ratschlab/metagraph/metagraph/docs/source/quick_start.rst

     find . -name "*.fa" | metagraph build -v -p 4 -k 31 -o graph

-which will construct a single de Bruijn graph (a k-mer index) from all k-mers extracted from the input sequences.
+All of the above commands will construct a single de Bruijn graph (a k-mer index) from all k-mers extracted from the input sequences.

 To see the list of all available flags, type ``metagraph build``.